 Here is the pivot.
 The most consequential single move in the history of intelligence is the move that turns knowledge — a state of someone’s brain — into an object that anyone can pick up.

 A tool is knowledge given a physical body, made usable by someone who did not originate it, made inheritable across generations.
-A hand axe is compressed knowledge of fracture mechanics, materialized into stone.
-A book is compressed knowledge of a domain, materialized into text.
-A bridge is compressed knowledge of structural engineering, materialized into steel and concrete.
-A programming language is compressed knowledge of computation, materialized into syntax.
-A thermostat is compressed knowledge of feedback control, materialized into bimetallic strips and switches.
-A search index is compressed knowledge of the web’s content, materialized into a directed graph of links.
+A hand axe is encoded knowledge of fracture mechanics, materialized into stone.
+A book is encoded knowledge of a domain, materialized into text.
+A bridge is encoded knowledge of structural engineering, materialized into steel and concrete.
+A programming language is encoded knowledge of computation, materialized into syntax.
+A thermostat is encoded knowledge of feedback control, materialized into bimetallic strips and switches.
+A search index is encoded knowledge of the web’s content, materialized into a directed graph of links.
 In every case the same thing is happening: a configuration of matter holds a pattern that, once externalized, no longer depends on any single mind to remain available.

 Ernst Kapp recognized this in 1877.
 In Elements of a Philosophy of Technology, he proposed that every tool is an unconscious projection of a human organ: the hammer projects the fist, the lens projects the eye, the telegraph projects the nervous system.
 Each projection externalizes biological knowledge into a form that can be inspected, improved, and inherited.
 André Leroi-Gourhan traced the full evolutionary trajectory: muscular knowledge externalized into levers and engines, memorial knowledge externalized into writing and libraries, reasoning knowledge externalized into calculation and computation.
 The trajectory is one continuous movement: more of what was once inside a body, becoming part of the world the body inhabits.